albertoursino/graphs-comparison/README.md

 1. Betweeness centralities and closeness centralities for each node of both networks
 2. Compute clusters in order to identify communities, for example, see whether European cities are more likely to establish a "sister city" bond within Europe, as well as for other countries like U.S. between American cities
 3. Compute some graph-level features, for instance [TO DO]
+### Algorithms
-- **Algorithms**: for 1) we will try to use exact algorithms; if, however, the graph is too large or the computation requires time, we will try approximate algorithms, such as Eppstein-Wang or Chechik-Cohen.
+For 1) we will try to use exact algorithms; if, however, the graph is too large or the computation requires time, we will try approximate algorithms, such as Eppstein-Wang or Chechik-Cohen.
 For 2) there are at least two approaches, like graph embeddings or cluster algorithms specific to graphs.
 We haven't covered them yet [TO DO]

 ## Intended experiments